jedevc/fyp-report/report.md

 After all blocks and chunk have been assigned an interpretation, we can begin to apply those through all statements in the specification.
 We do this in two passes, to remove as much complexity as possible in the first pass to make the the latter, more complex, pass easier to reason about.
-In the first pass, we remove all calls to inline blocks, while in the second pass, we remove all calls to function blocks.

 ### Inline call reduction